 Dental crowns not only serve as a cosmetic restoration but also completely cover the tooth.
 Crowns are similar to having a new “hat” for the tooth as it is used on fractured teeth, unsightly teeth and much more to improve appearance and function of the entire top of the tooth.
 Check out the photo of these incredible crowns below done right here at Schroeder Cosmetic and Family Dentistry!

 Have questions?
 We have answers!
-Give us a call at 859-276-5496 to learn more about your options and how we can serve you!
+Give your dentist in Lexington KY a call at 859-276-5496 to learn more about dental crown vs veneer, and how we can serve you!